Part 7 of my How to do Los Angeles series: on food!

-***El Cholo, Mid-city, Mexican, $$/$$$ – Opened in 1927, this is the original of what is now a six restaurant LA chain.
+***El Cholo, Mid-city, Mexican, $$/$$$ – Opened in 1927, this is the original of what is now a multi-restaurant LA chain.
 This restaurant claims to have introduced nachos to Los Angeles, and also to be the first restaurant to use premium tequila in their margaritas.
-All six restaurants are family owned, their food is delicious, and whether or not their margarita claim is true, their margaritas are the best (the third $ is for a margarita).
+All locations are family owned, their food is delicious, and whether their margarita claim is true or not, their margaritas are the best (the third $ is for a margarita).

 La La’s Grill, Mid-city, Argentinian, $$$ – Owned by Argentenian-Americans, the food here is delicious, not as good as in Argentina, but how could it be?